Artikunazo/garycss/README.md

 ### Row
 - .row: create a new row.
 The rows has the grid defined.
-     - .items-right: Align the items to the right.
+     - .items-left: Align the items to the left.
      - .items-center: Align the items to the center.
-     - Note: Align left is default
+     - .items-right: Align the items to the right.

 ### Col
 All columns must be within of a row
 - .col: define a new column that It will include the 12 columns.
 If You add more .col, these will be stacked
 - .col-1, ..., col-12: each number specify how much columns will be used, f.e. col-1 will be use 1 column, .col-5 will be use 5 columns.
-    - .item-center: Align the self item to center
+    - .item-left: Align the self item to left.
-    - .item-right: Align the self item to right
+    - .item-center: Align the self item to center.
-    - Note: Align left is default
+    - .item-right: Align the self item to right.

 ### Responsive breakpoints
 - You can use .xs, .sm, .md and .lg classes to use the 12 columns in a device respective: